dtemir/dtemir.github.io/_posts/2021-08-29-mlh-pre-fellowship.md

 [^1]: Hackathon is a type of event where people work together (or individually) to crete software and/or hardware projects in a limited amount of time, usually competing for fun (and prizes)

 [^2]: Stay posted for an update for their latest collaboration with GitHub (hint: I'm a part of it)

+[^3]: We called it [*GitCord*](https://github.com/MLH-Fellowship/gitcord-bot).
+It is a Discord Bot that lets you write discussion posts (useful for writing daily stand-up notes for the Pre-Fellowship).
+You can find the demo on [Devpost](https://devpost.com/software/gitcord)